-For expansion free anchorage or bonds.
-Also for the putting in place of wall brackets, which are subjected to axial loads.
-Processing of composite mortar best with professional applicator gun, also requires conventional 'silicone injections' (good excessive force).
-Use Winter mortar in Winter.
-Please use, if necessary, the general information on the anchor technology.
+For expansion free anchorage or bonding.
+Also for the attaching of wall brackets which are subjected to axial loads.
+Application of composite mortar is best with professional applicator gun, also with conventional 'silicone injections' (high force required).
+Use winter mortar in winter.
+Please refer as needed to our general information on anchor technology.

-The consumption depends on the thread thickness, the depth of the bore hole and the size of the annular gap between the threaded shaft and borehole diameter.
-The following information is used as a rough guide values.
+The amount of mortar depends on the thread thickness, the depth of the drillhole, and the size of the annular gap between the threaded shaft and borehole diameter.
+The following information serves as a rough guide:

-Example 1: bonding of threaded shanks (6 mm.
-Eg WH 06061) in solid masonry, hole 8 mm (annular gap 1 mm), shaft length 6 cm, hole depth about 7 cm.
-Under these conditions, a 300-ml cartridge is sufficient for about 30 - 50 wall mount.
+Example 1: bonding of threaded shanks (6 mm. e.g. WH 06061) in solid masonry, hole 8 mm (annular gap 1 mm), shaft length (anchoring depth) 6 cm, hole depth about 7 cm.
+Under these conditions, a 300-ml cartridge is sufficient for about 30 - 50 wall brackets.

-Example 3: Bonding of threaded shanks 10 mm (.
-Eg WH 10151 or WM 10101) in hollow masonry, drill hole 16 mm, with perforated sleeve, shaft length about 8 cm, hole depth is about 10 cm.
-Under these conditions, a 300-ml cartridge is sufficient for about 7-10 wall bracket.
+Example 3: Bonding of threaded shanks 10 mm (e.g. WH 10151 or WM 10101) in hollow masonry, drill hole 16 mm, with sieve sleeve, shaft length (anchoring depth) about 8 cm, hole depth about 10 cm.
+Under these conditions, a 300-ml cartridge is sufficient for about 7-10 wall brackets.

-Example 4: bonding of threaded shanks 12 mm (.
-Eg WM 12191) in solid masonry, drill hole 14 mm (annular gap 1 mm), shaft length 12 cm, hole depth 13 cm.
-Under these conditions, a 300-ml cartridge is sufficient for about 8-15 wall bracket.
+Example 4: bonding of threaded shanks 12 mm (e.g. WM 12191) in solid masonry, drill hole 16 mm (annular gap 1-2 mm), shaft length (anchoring depth) 12 cm, hole depth 13 cm.
+Under these conditions, a 300-ml cartridge is sufficient for about 6 - 8 wall brackets.

-Example 5: bonding of threaded shanks 12 mm (.
-Eg WM 12191, WM 12XX8) in hollow masonry, drill hole 16 mm, with perforated sleeves extra long shaft length 12 cm, hole depth 14 cm.
-Under these conditions, a 300-ml cartridge is sufficient for about 6 - 9 wall bracket.
+Example 5: bonding of threaded shanks 12 mm (e.g. WM 12191, WM 12XX8) in hollow masonry, drill hole 16 mm, with sieve sleeves extra long, shaft length (anchoring depth) 12 cm, hole depth 14 cm.
+Under these conditions, a 300-ml cartridge is sufficient for about 4 - 6 wall brackets.

-Example 6: Bonding of special mount WM 12XX2 in hollow masonry cm behind insulation 12 thickness with forming a supporting cone in the insulation, rear hole 16 mm, with perforated sleeves extra long shaft length 12 cm, hole depth 14 cm.
-Under these conditions, a 300-ml cartridge is sufficient for about 1 to 1.5 wall bracket.
+Example 6: Bonding of special mount WM 12XX2 in hollow masonry behind thermal insulation 12 cm thick with formation of a support corn in the insulation, rear drill hole 16 mm, with extra long sieve sleeve, shaft length (anchoring depth) 12 cm, hole depth 14 cm.
+Under these conditions, a 300-ml cartridge is sufficient for about 1 to 1.5 wall brackets.

-Consumption of mounting mortar can - as in Example 2 - be significantly higher when unrecognized cavities in the masonry are found that need to be filled - as a quasi addition.
-It may also happen that a hollow masonry was not recognized from the outside as such, and therefore a high consumption of mortar is formed.
-Furthermore, increased consumption by inaccurate dosing-- that is, when one is 'trigger' happy with the applicator gun and too much injection mortar must be wiped away as waste.
+The amount of mounting mortar needed can - as in Example 2 - be significantly higher if previously undetected cavities in the masonry are found that need to be filled as well.
+It may also happen that a hollow wall was not recognized from the outside as such, and therefore much more mortar is needed.
+Excess mortar can end up being used by inaccurate dosing-- that is, when one is 'trigger' happy with the applicator gun and too much injection mortar must be wiped away as waste.

 Please refer to the instructions we provide on drilling, the product sheet for the element to be bonded, and to the section on sieve/mesh sleeves.
 Mesh sleeves must be inserted first.
-Please also observe the information provided on the injection mortar cartridge... note particularly the opening times and curing times (this at 5 degrees Celsius for 120 minutes to 35 degrees celsius 20 minutes).
+Please also observe the information provided on the injection mortar cartridge-- note especially the opening times and the curing times (this at 5 degrees celsius for 120 minutes up to 35 degrees celsius 20 minutes).
 Application is only possible at temperatures above 0 degrees celsius; please inquire if you require frost-resistant composite mortar (see above).
-If walls are wet or drill holes damp, the setting time increases by about 30 minutes.
-The cartridges should approximately be at room temperature when used.
-When faced with overheated cartridges, due to sunlight or storage in warm rooms (non-shadowed vehicle) the consumption can be drastically increased especially in hollow masonry because of a more a fluid consistency, and longer setting times.
+If walls are wet or drill holes damp, the setting time increases by about 30%.
+The cartridges should be at room temperature when used.
+In the case of overheated cartridges due to sunlight or storage in warm rooms (unshaded vehicle), setting times can be drastically reduced and use increased, especially in hollow masonry because of a more a fluid consistency.
 If necessary, cool the cartridge down.

-Introduce the mixing tube nozzle into the end of the borehole, then start squeezing while slowly pulling the mixing tube out of the hole.
-After filling each bore hole, the rear interrupter tab on the mortar gun should be used to prevent further out swelling of the composite mortar from the cartridge.
-Ideally, each hole is only filled so far that the front 3 - 5 cm remain empty and are filled only upon insertion of the respective shank, as the mortar then swells out.
-Wipe off any excessive mortar adhering to the outside of the mixing tube away, as it hardens and otherwise hampers the reinsertion in other holes more difficult.
-Do not only insert the threaded shafts to be bonded not only stuck in, but introduce helically rotationally into the mortar mass by turning them in like a screw.
+Insert the mixing tube nozzle into the end of the borehole, then start squeezing while slowly pulling the mixing tube out of the hole.
+After filling each hole, activate the 'breaker' tab towards the back of the ejection gun to prevent more composite mortar from swelling out of the cartridge.
+Ideally, each hole is only filled so far that the front 3 - 5 cm remain empty and fill only upon insertion of the respective shank, as the mortar then swells out.
+Wipe off any excessive mortar adhering to the outside of the mixing tube, as it hardens and makes reinsertion in other holes more difficult.
+Do not only insert the threaded shafts to be bonded, but also insert them into the mortar mass by turning them in like a screw.

-When you use multiple cartridges in a single operation, the first mixing tube can be used with the next cartridge, but again, it about 10-15 cm of mortar must be squeezed out to preserve a mixing of the composite mortar.
+If you use multiple cartridges in a single operation, the first mixing tube can be used for the next cartridge, but again, about 10-25 cm of mortar must be squeezed out to ensure that the composite mortar is mixed thoroughly.

-Minimum durability date at delivery, ca. 3 - 11 months, see above.
+Shelf life at date of delivery- about 3 - 11 months (see above).
 Experience shows that the cartridges are usually still usable a long time after opening.
-If a not completely depleted cartridge is needed again, then unscrew mixing tube, dispose of, screw on cap.
-For later re-use use additional mixing tube MR 00200, prior to its placing, remove any dirt or lumps under the cap.
+If a not-completely-depleted cartridge is needed again, then unscrew the mixing tube, throw it away, screw on cap.
+For later re-use, use additional mixing tube MR 00200; prior to its placing, remove any dirt or lumps under the cap.

-The poor thermal conductivity composite mortar reduces thermal bridging when installing holders in facades with external insulation, the annular gap should then be 2 mm (differential shaft to hole 4 mm).
+The poor thermal conductivity of composite mortar reduces thermal bridging when installing brackets in facades with external insulation; the annular gap should then be 2 mm (differential shaft to hole 4 mm).